NYC Campaign Finance Board Issues Public Matching Funds to Queens Borough President Candidates

 CONTRIBUTION LIMITS AND DISCLOSURE DEADLINES

-Candidates in the Queens Borough President race filed their most recent disclosure reports on October 2.
-The next disclosure deadline is October 23.
+Candidates in the Queens Borough President race filed their most recent disclosure reports on October 23.
+There is a daily pre-election disclosure period that runs from October 24 to November 2.
 See the full disclosure calendar for more details.
 The limits and other information is available on the CFB's website.

 HOW THE CAMPAIGN FINANCE PROGRAM WORKS